 Later in the scene, another voice comes out of thin air, again blocked by Merrill’s body, but here the speaker is revealed through cutting (see the below slide show).
 Both situations metaphorically underline Merrill’s less than stellar intelligence – he is always lagging behind, taken by surprise, confused:

-At the pharmacy, Graham is forced to listen to the clerk’s confession, and in a light, silly touch we see another customer impatiently stick is head up (curiously reminiscent of the sheriff in the crop circle):
+At the pharmacy, Graham is forced to listen to the clerk’s confession, and in a light, silly touch we see another customer impatiently stick is head up (a position curiously reminiscent of the sheriff in the crop circle):

 The above shot brings us to a Signs signature shot – its protagonist intruding in the frame in stylised fashion, heavily foregrounded and in profile (strongly reminiscent of Charles Bronson‘s many sudden appearances in Leone’s Once Upon a Time in the West ).
 Here is another example from the opening sequence, where the others have found Morgan, who has discovered something strange in the cornfield: